General Rules of Ski Jumping

 When it comes to the competition format of ski jumping, understanding the points system is crucial.
 Points are awarded based on factors like jump distance and style.
 Familiarize yourself with the scoring system to grasp the intricacies of this thrilling sport.

-Also Read General Rules of Figure Skating
+Also Read General Rules of Ski Cross

 Scoring System